 Michael R. Clinton

-Michael R. Clinton joined Perdue & Kidd in 2018 after spending the first four years of his practice primarily representing plaintiffs in nationwide pharmaceutical and medical device litigation.
+Michael Clinton joined Perdue & Kidd in 2018 after spending the first four years of his practice representing plaintiffs in nationwide pharmaceutical and medical device litigation.
 In 2018, Texas Super Lawyers named Michael one of only thirteen young lawyers to their “Rising Stars” list in the field of Class Action and Mass Torts.
 He was named to Texas Super Lawyers “Rising Stars” list again in 2019 and 2020 for Personal Injury – Plaintiff.
-Michael is driven professionally by a keen sense of justice and his passion for helping people that have been injured or disadvantaged by the wrongful conduct of others.
+Michael is driven professionally by a keen sense of justice and his passion for helping people.
 At Perdue & Kidd, Michael continues to represent plaintiffs in mass tort litigation involving defective medical products in addition to pursuing claims for injuries arising from major vehicle collisions, athletic events, and unsafe business premises.

 Michael’s passion for helping others extends beyond his law practice.
-For the last five years, he has volunteered weekly as a tutor for an elementary-age student at The Forge for Families, an afterschool program in Houston’s Third Ward.
-As a member of the Board of Trustees for Houston Young Lawyers Foundation, Michael also currently serves as the Chair or Co-Chair of multiple committees, most of which are geared toward working with children in underprivileged areas: Read To Succeed at Burnet Elementary School; Big For A Day with Big Brothers Big Sisters of Houston; and HYLF’s Adopt An Angel Program.
+For the last five years, he has volunteered weekly as a tutor for elementary-age students at The Forge for Families, an after-school program in Houston’s Third Ward.
+As a member of the Board of Trustees for Houston Young Lawyers Foundation, Michael Clinton also currently serves as the Chair and Co-Chair of multiple committees, most of which involve volunteering with children in underprivileged areas: Read To Succeed at Burnet Elementary School; Big For A Day with Big Brothers Big Sisters of Houston; and HYLF’s Adopt An Angel Program.
 Michael has also served on the Board of Directors for Big Brothers Big Sisters of Houston’s Young Professionals Group since 2019, and he currently serves as the Chair of the Board for 2021.